Anomalous and normal dislocation modes in Floquet topological insulators

+{\bf Data availability} \\ The data that support the plots within this paper and other findings of this study are available from the corresponding author and Tanay Nag (tanaynag23@gmail.com) upon reasonable request.

-\emph{Acknowledgments}.
-T.N. thanks MPIPKS, Dresden for the computation facilities.
-B.R. was supported by the Startup grant from Lehigh University.
+{\bf Acknowledgments} \\ Tanay Nag thanks MPIPKS, Dresden for the computation facilities.
+Bitan Roy was supported by the Startup grant from Lehigh University.
 We thank Vladimir Juri\v ci\' c and Andras L. Szab\' o for discussions.

+{\bf Author contributions} \\ Bitan Roy conceived and structured the project, and wrote the manuscript.
+Tanay Nag performed all the numerical calculations.